-% of overall hospital deaths for clients with a community referral (in last oct 2022 year)
+What is the percentage of overall hospital deaths for clients with a community referral?

 We are measuring the percentage of deaths that occur in hospital for adults living in our region who are connected to our community programs in their last year of life.